jacobj/Symbolic-Calculator/README.md

 - Add, multiply, subtract, and divide nthroot irrationals with Integer bases and exponents

 ### Bonus Functionality:
-- Double negative input works, i.e. "x--y" and "x-(-y)"
+- Double negative input works (i.e. "x--y" and "x-(-y)")
+- Evaluate terminating decimals and repeating decimals with 4+ sig figs (i.e. ".2 = 1/5" and ".3333 = 1/3")

 ## Accomplishments
 ### Able to: